-Financial support covers basic needs in the first period after the return and encourages financial independence.
-When the migrant arrives in the home country, he or she will receive financial reintegration support in the form of cash and funds earmarked for housing, education, starting a business, work training, medicines, and food and clothing in the initial period following the return.
-If the person is an unaccompanied minor under the age of 18, he or she will not be paid the support in cash, but will receive all support in the form of earmarked funds.
+A financial grant covers basic needs in the first period after the return and encourages financial independence.
+When the migrant arrives in the home country, he or she will receive a financial reintegration grant in the form of cash and funds earmarked for housing, education, starting a business, work training, medicines, and food and clothing in the initial period following the return.
+If the person is an unaccompanied minor under the age of 18, he or she will not be paid the grant in cash, but will receive the full grant in the form of earmarked funds.

 • information about the return and advice